key information and faq's

 We've put together the key information you need to know and most commonly asked questions in one handy list!

 Our holidays provide challenge and enjoyment for everyone.
 Guests don’t need any previous experience to enjoy our activities and our staff are able and ready to instruct children of all standards of competence.
-A reasonable level of fitness is required for our Surfing, Wet and Wild, Xtreme Adventure and Skiing and Snowboarding holidays.
+A reasonable level of fitness is required for our Surfing, Wet and Wild and Xtreme Adventure holidays.

 We have three main age groups in the UK: